 Of course Kaitlyn had bad days.
+She had reflux, which makes everything harder, but she was also a human baby, and humans have bad days.
 While Kaitlyn was in her bad days, I would wonder if it would ever get better.
 My emotions got the best of me even though I logically told myself it would and I knew it would because I had been there before.
 Never-the-less, I stressed.

 While I think it is important to have consistency with your schedule and think you have to make personal sacrifices to make Babywise work, you still have to live a life and allow your other children (and husband) to have fun.

-An example from Brayden's babyhood is his bedtime.
-My husband was going to school and working and didn't get home until after 8 each day and left around 6:30 in the morning.
+An example from Brayden’s babyhood is his bedtime.
+My husband was going to school and working and didn’t get home until after 8 each day and left around 6:30 in the morning.
 To put Brayden to bed early meant he never saw his Daddy.
 That is not acceptable to me.
 So Brayden took a late evening nap for a long time and his bedtime was between 9:30 and 10:00.
-My husband graduated just before Brayden turned 1 and we worked his bedtime to 8:30, then soon after 7:30.
-By then my husband was home by 4:30 each day.
 It was more important to us to have Brayden see his father each day than to have the ideal bedtime.
 Let your schedule serve you.
+My husband graduated just before Brayden turned 1 and we worked his bedtime to 8:30, then soon after 7:30.
+By then my husband was home by 4:30 each day and time could be spent together before bedtime.

-My best advice to you would be to continue on the best you can and don't worry about whether or not things are going by the book.
+My best advice to you would be to continue on the best you can and don’t worry about whether or not things are going exactly by the book.
 Do the best you can, but just sit back and relax.
 That is what I eventually did with Brayden.
 I just said, oh well.
 This is how it is, I am going to just accept it.
 I was much happier about it then.
 I have maintained that outlook and it makes things much less stressful.
-I think things through and try to get Kaitlyn to be doing what she should, but I don't sweat it.
-I have a friend who did the oh well thing.
-"He woke up early from a nap, oh well."
+I thought things through and tried to get Kaitlyn to do what she should, but I don’t sweat it.
+I have a friend who did the ‘oh well’ thing.
+“He woke up early from a nap, oh well.”
 Yes, analyze the situation.
 Troubleshoot.
 Try to solve.
-But don't stress--move on with your life.
+But don’t stress–move on with your life.
 Oh, la, la, la, la life goes on!

 Other Posts on Flexibility: